 Native Americans made gorgets like this one from materials like marine shell that were not found locally and had to be obtained through trade.
-This object is made from marine shell from the South Atlantic Coast or the Gulf of Mexico and is engraved with the image of a spider on the front with a cross on the reverse side.
+This object is made from marine shell from the South Atlantic Coast or the Gulf of Mexico and is engraved with the image of a spider with a cross on its back.

 Gorgets are pendants that are worn on the chest and hung from a string or on a necklace.
 The term gorget typically refers to armor worn to protect the throat.
 A number of similar gorgets have been found throughout the Mississippi River Valley and in the southeastern United States.
 This gorget was found near Dickson Mounds and was made around A.D.
 1300.